healthy-chicken-saladeers/rag_detective/docs/gcp-setup-instructions.md

 sudo sh get-docker.sh
 ```

-### Step 7: Add your user to the Docker Group (Optional)
+### Step 7: Add your user to the Docker Group

-If you want to run Docker commands as a non-root user, you need to add your user to the docker group:
+To run Docker commands as a non-root user, add your user to the docker group:

 ```sh
 sudo usermod -aG docker $USER